aggie-coding-club/maroon-engine/README.md

 Type in "cd maroon-engine" and hit enter.
 Type in "mingw32-make" and hit enter.
 If successful a bin folder will appear in the directory and within that bin folder will be "engine.exe".
-Using, git submodule update --init --recursive can be used to retrieve new dependencies.
+Using, "git submodule update --init --recursive" can be used to retrieve new dependencies.

 # Style Guide
 	tabs used for indentation